gunjasal/book-ninja-js/chapter-4.md

 ###### CODING CONSIDERATIONS FOR CONSTRUCTORS
 * The intent of constructors is to initialize the new object that will be created by the function invocation to initial conditions.
+* Constructors are usually named as a noun that describes the object that’s being constructed and start with an uppercase character
 ```
 function Ninja() {
   this.skulk = function() { // skulk property would be created on window in nonstrict mode—not a particularly useful operation